How Ikaika Malloe and the Huskies made UW the go-to destination for top recruits from Hawaii

 During his initial job interview with Chris Petersen in late 2015, Malloe and the UW head coach agreed that they needed to make Hawaii a priority again.

-“Ikaika has a lot to do with it,” Petersen told The Times recently.
+“Ikaika has a lot to do with it,” Petersen said.
 “Anywhere you’re going to go back into after a lag period, it just takes a minute.
 You can’t just go in and say, ‘Here we are!’
 So it’s been a few years coming.
 I think it’s a natural fit with Seattle and the Polynesian community here and the proximity to the islands here.
 There’s no place that’s really closer.
 Just all those things.
 That’s why I think there was a good pipeline in the past.”

-Petersen and Malloe both traveled to Hawaii for a recruiting trip last week, and the Huskies are already considered a favorite to land two of Hawaii’s top prospects in the Class of 2020: linebackers Jordan Botelho and Nick Herbig, both of whom are teammates of Tuitele’s at the Honolulu powerhouse St. Louis School.
+Petersen and Malloe traveled to Hawaii for a recruiting trip last week, and the Huskies are already considered a favorite to land two of Hawaii’s top prospects in the Class of 2020: linebackers Jordan Botelho and Nick Herbig, both of whom are teammates of Tuitele’s at the Honolulu powerhouse St. Louis School.

 “I love getting local guys from Hawaii.
 I’ve just got to make sure they fit our program and what Coach Pete is all about,” Malloe said.
 “It’s all about fit, and that’s what Coach Petersen preaches.
 I think the culture there fits our culture.